bluepeter/alphagroove/PLAN.md

 - **Performance:** Bar-by-bar processing in JS will be slower than pre-calculated SQL exits.
 For very large datasets or many years, this might become a concern, but for typical research runs, it should be acceptable.
+- **Trade Execution Realism:** Consider adding constraints on when trades can be exited (e.g., market hours only, not on weekends/holidays) to improve realism.
+- **Configuration Validation:** Add more sophisticated validation for the exitStrategies configuration to prevent incompatible combinations of settings.

 This plan provides a roadmap.
 Details will be refined as each phase is approached.